terrehbyte/terrehbyte.com/_posts/2015-01-29-triple-peaks-gg15-a-postmortum.md

 ## Lack of Experience in Unity3D
 While all of the programmers on the team were part-time students at the host site, only two of us had relatively substantial Unity3D experience.
 A lot of the technical problems could be attributed to a lack of understanding with Unity3D's workflow and API.

 For example, the *youngest* dev on the team couldn't figure out why ```transform.translate``` wouldn't move the saw in his scene.
 He had populated the variables in the inspector and the code wasn't raising any errors or warnings.
 Guess what the problem was?
-He had made put everything into a prefab and then fed the prefabs into the variables instead of providing references to the instances in the scene.
+He stuffed everything into a prefab and then fed those prefabs into the variables instead of providing references to the instances in the scene.

 # The Takeaway